 ExpressVPN is one of the best VPNs for Netflix for three main reasons:

 - Good streaming quality with fast speeds (no buffering or interruptions)

 - 24/7 access to Netflix (no network-wide blocks)

-- Unblocks numerous Netflix regions around the world: US, UK, Canada, Australia, France, Italy, Japan, and Germany.
+- Unblocks numerous Netflix regions around the world: Australia, Belgium, Brazil, Canada, France, Germany, Italy, Japan, Netherlands, Spain, UK, and USA.